openaps/docs/docs/docs/Customize-Iterate/bluetooth-tethering-edison.md

 * About a minute after wifi comes back on (terminal session restores), your Edison should automatically disconnect the Bluetooth connection.

 Finally, it's time to take a walk.
 About a minute after walking out of range of your home wifi, you should see that a device is connected to your phone via Bluetooth.
 Shortly after that you should see things update on Nightscout.
-About a minute afer you come home, it should reconnect to wifi and automatically disconnect Bluetooth.
+About a minute after you come home, it should reconnect to wifi and automatically disconnect Bluetooth.

 ### Additional App requirement on Android to enable automatic BT Tethering reconnects